A section of Water Walk by John Cage. Image: Chrisfred3 – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=67958084

 Comedic timing

-Then, on June 3rd, 1:30-3 (GMT), Sally Doughty and Pete Shenton will discuss the nature of comedic timing in dance performance.
+For our next conversation, on June 3rd from 1:30 to 3:00 (BST), Pete Shenton, Tom Roden, and Sally Doughty will discuss the nature of comedic timing in dance performance.
 Together they will explore what makes an audience laugh or not, how approaches to time shape that response and why dance audiences often find quite unlikely things funny.
-Pete Shenton draws upon his experiences of collaborating with Tom Roden as part of the acclaimed comedy stand-up duo New Art Club, as well as his current PhD, which investigates all this through a phenomenological lens.
-Sally Doughty brings her long-standing embodied practice as a dance artist and scholar, including recent collaborations with Pete Shenton that use comedy as part of their performance methodology.
+Pete and Tom draw on their experiences collaborating as part of the acclaimed comedy stand-up duo New Art Club.
+Pete will also refer to his current PhD, which investigates this topic through a phenomenological lens.
+Sally Doughty brings her long-standing embodied practice as a dance artist and scholar, including recent collaborations with Pete that use comedy as part of their performance methodology.

 Modes of attention